 If you want to access other services you can forward the port to localhost, for example:

-# Alert manager ⚡ kubectl port-forward -n monitoring alertmanager-mon-0 9093 # Prometheus server ⚡ kubectl port-forward -n monitoring prometheus-mon-0 9090
+# Alert manager ⚡ kubectl port-forward -n monitoring alertmanager-prom-prometheus-operator-alertmanager-0 9093 # Prometheus server ⚡ kubectl port-forward -n monitoring prometheus-prom-prometheus-operator-prometheus-0 9090

 When you expose Prometheus server to your localhost, you can also check for alerts at

 It is almost impossible to not experience any issues with Kubernetes cluster once you start to use it.
 This monitoring setup will help you along the way.
-Of course, this is only one part of monitoring and it is cluster related only.
-Many cloud native applications have Prometheus support out of the box, so getting application metrics should be easy.
+Of course, this is only one part of monitoring and it's mostly cluster related.
+Many cloud-native applications have Prometheus support out of the box, so getting application metrics should be the next step.
 I will cover this in some future blog post.
 Stay tuned for the next one.